-Kisha Clune is a fourth year psychiatry resident at the University of Washington.
-She is Lead Negotiator for the University of Washington Housestaff Association.
+Kisha Clune, MD is a PGY-4 psychiatry resident at the University of Washington.
+She is lead negotiator for the University of Washington Housestaff Association.

 Cheek: Hi Kisha!
 Thank you so much for taking the time to speak with us about the University of Washington Housestaff Association walkout.
 Please give us some insight into the events that led up to the walkout.

 Clune: Thank you!
 We did a solidarity break on September 25 because we were struggling to have meaningful contract negotiations.
 In January 2019, we were eligible to start negotiating our next contract, since our current contract was set to expire July 1, 2019.
 Unfortunately, University of Washington stalled and blocked efforts to start negotiating for nearly seven months by saying that negotiations could only be done during business hours for the convenience of their negotiating team.
 The precedent was that contract negotiations were held outside of business hours so that residents could spend as much time at the bedside as possible in order to avoid disturbing patient care.
 We spent months pushing against that, but ultimately our contract expired and we were forced to compromise and meet partially during business hours so that we could start negotiating.

 Nearly two months after our contract had expired, we began negotiations but we still struggled to have meaningful conversations with UW.
 Their initial financial proposals were all at or below the level of our previous contract.
 That doesn’t even keep up with inflation, much less bring compensation up to the level of the national standard for residency.
 We made detailed, well-researched proposals asking for a cost of living stipend, childcare, safe-ride home programs, and other things that would bring UW up to the standard of our peer institutions.
 However, they did not respond to those proposals at all.